Expectant mums seeking some gentle, at-home exercise should consider pregnancy yoga online.

-Whether you were very active before falling pregnant, or are looking to incorporate some gentle exercise into your life now that you’re having a baby, yoga is a brilliant option.
+Whether you were very active before falling pregnant, or simply want to incorporate some mellow exercise into your life now that you’re having a baby, yoga is a brilliant option.

 Yoga with Adrienne

 Adrienne is one of the internet’s top yogis, with her videos on the practise some of the highest viewed on YouTube.

 She shares yoga videos for a range of needs (toning, destress, etc), and has a brilliant offering for those wanting to do during pregnancy.

 One particular video, with over 600,000 views, sees Adrienne and a friend demonstrating five yoga poses that are suitable and safe for all three trimesters of pregnancy.
 The poses include an adapted table-top position, as well as (the aptly named) child’s pose, which is gentle on a pregnant body.